BenchCI CLI

 Commands that execute cloud runs require a valid BenchCI session.
 The CLI refreshes the stored session when needed before running hardware operations.

-Result artifacts
+Result artifacts and evidence

 • transport logs